MTstateIntroStats/IntroStatTextbook/index.Rmd

 Your username is your NetID, and your password is the password associated with your NetID.

 All registered Stat 216 students should have access to this server.
-If you are enrolled in the course, but receive the error "Incorrect or invalide username/password" when attempting to log in, please email Stat 216 Faculty Course Supervisor [Dr.\ Stacey Hancock](mailto:stacey.hancock@montana.edu).
+If you are enrolled in the course, but receive the error "Incorrect or invalid username/password" when attempting to log in, please email Stat 216 Faculty Course Supervisor [Dr.\ Stacey Hancock](mailto:stacey.hancock@montana.edu).
+If you continue to have issues logging in, see the following section for other options for accessing RStudio.

 *Note that any work you save on the server will be deleted, and your access will be removed after the semester ends.
 Thus, if you would like to save any files, export them to your own computer prior to the end of the semester.*